benspector-mls/pong/README.md

 1. When the user clicks on the box --> the score increases and is displayed on the box, the speed increases, the box is reset to the starting position.
 2. When the timer ticks --> the box will move forward in some direction, if it hits the edge of the screen, reverse the direction

+# Plan of Attack

+I recommend that you complete this project by completing these tasks:
+1. Create the DOM elements needed for the game with HTML and CSS
+2. Create a factory function to structure the data needed for each DOM element.
+3. Create a helper function for repositioning the DOM elements on the screen using jQuery
+4. Move the paddles in response to keyboard events
+5. Move the ball in response to timed events
+6. Identify when the ball collides with the paddles --> Determine how the ball will bounce off
+7. Identify when the ball collides with the top or bottom --> Determine how the ball will bounce off
+7. Identify when a point ends --> Determine what to do to start a new point
+8. End the game when 11 points are reached

-# Helpful Functions / Code
+# Helpful Code

-Below are some code / functions we've written in the past that may be helpful to you in this project:
+Below is some code we've written in the past that may be helpful to you in this project.
+You will likely have to refactor the code to make it more abstract (reusable).

 ### HTML for Game Items: